dimadesu/android-rtmp-ingest/README.md

 ### (Optional) MediaMTX conflicts with Nginx

-Note.
-I am switching back and forth between Nginx and MediaMTX.
+I am switching back and forth between MediaMTX and Nginx.
 If MediaMTX is failing to start that usually means port `1935` is taken by Nginx, so stop Nginx:

 ```
 sv down nginx
 ```

-Check if that worked.
+Check if that Nginx is down.

 ```
 sv status nginx